10 WAYS TO SHOW THE PLANET SOME LOVE THIS EARTH DAY

 Regenerative and restorative agriculture is vital in maintaining the health of the Earth’s soil, which in turn, is vital in maintaining the health of the entire planet.
 Unfortunately in a lot of agricultural practices, soil health is very much ignored… But you can assist in changing that!

-Not only does eating local, organic produce promote a healthy Earth, it also avoids the use of toxic chemicals and pesticides which harm you and the bees, it reduces carbon emissions, it supports your local community, it helps to conserve biodiversity and minimizes waste and pollution in all other areas too!
+Not only does eating local, organic produce promotes a healthy Earth, it also avoids the use of toxic chemicals and pesticides which harm you and the bees, but it also reduces carbon emissions, it supports your local community, it helps to conserve biodiversity and minimizes waste and pollution in all other areas too!

 I understand that eating organically (and selectively) is a huge privilege… But for those of us with that privilege, why not embrace it to the best of our ability?
 The easiest way to find local and organic food is by going to a farmer’s market in your area.
 If you don’t have one nearby, you can always support a local fruit/veg shop instead – they’re a much better alternative to the typical supermarket produce!